 Here’s a recent customer testimonial we received:

 “I had to take a moment & sit in awe of how easy it was to upload photos. rather than the hassle of me going through my photos/folders, clicking on photos, and unclicking duplicates, it was like magic!”

 She still used the word “upload,” which doesn’t bother me anymore.

 Deliver value first, ask to get paid later

-Another commonly used tactic for reducing signup friction is deferring the collection of payment information to after the trial.
+Another commonly used tactic for reducing signup friction is deferring the collection of payment information until after the trial.
 Getting customers to pull out their credit cards is the hardest part of the signup process.
-When you’re starting out, you have little credibility and trust which translates to “high-risk” for the customer.
+When you’re starting, you have little credibility and trust, which translates to “high-risk” for the customer.
 Getting them to invest attention is challenging enough.